 It's official: Hazelwood Power Station began shutting down in March 2017.
 The future of the pondage

-is unclear, but early indications are that the mine void itself might be turned into a recreational lake.
+is unclear, but it is possible that the mine void itself might be turned into a recreational lake.
 It is unknown

-whether this will involve swimming, or just passive recreation.
+whether this would involve swimming, or just passive recreation.

 Barramundi were stocked in Hazelwood Pondage in 2016 as part of a plan to